rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 OpenFlow switches can perform the following by receiving instructions from OpenFlow controllers such as Ryu.

+-   Rewrites the address of received packets or transfers the packets from the specified port.
+-   Transfers the received packets to the controller (Packet-In).
+-   Transfers the packets forwarded by the controller from the specified port (Packet-Out).

+It is possible to achieve a switching hub having those functions combined.

+-   First of all, you need to use the Packet-In function to learn MAC addresses.
+    -   The controller can use the Packet-In function to receive packets from the switch.
+    -   The switch analyzes the received packets to learn the MAC address of the host and information about the connected port.
+-   After learning, the switch transfers the received packets.
+    -   The switch investigates whether the destination MAC address of the packets belong to the learned host.
+    -   Depending on the investigation results, the switch performs the following processing.
+-   If the host is already a learned host ...
+Uses the Packet-Out function to transfer the packets from the connected port.
+-   If the host is unknown host ...
+Use the Packet-Out function to perform flooding.

 #### 2.1.1 Our job is to execute the Ryu application and verify the output

 1. We shall create a Mininet network with one switch and three hosts connected to it.
 We shall assign MAC addresses to the hosts automatically, use Open vSwitch for the switch, connects to a remote SDN controller, and try to open a terminal interface for each node.
 To do so, execute the following command in the *right termianl* or equivalently *second terminal*.